-------------------------------

 6. Final Fantasy XII

-It's amazing how to this day, one of the earliest entries in the Final Fantasy series remains one of its best.
-It is hard to believe that such quality could come from Square's first entry on the Snes, but everything was managed perfectly with such limited resources.
+It's simply amazing how, to this day, one of the earliest entries in the Final Fantasy series remains one of its best.
+Despite having relatively simple hardware, Square managed to achieve an incredibly high standard of quality with its first entry on the SNES.
 Like any quality RPG, FFIV earns its merits from its engaging plot and characters.
 Its plot is owed to a powerful lead character, who isn't designed to follow typical cliches.
 Main character Cecil struggles with the meaning of justice when he is forced to commit inhumane facts of violence in the name of his king.
 When met with a great evil that has been corrupting his kingdom, he realizes that he must cleanse himself clean and give up his dark sword in exchange for light.
 This inner struggle does an amazing job of driving the story and engaging the player.

 Cecil isn't the only character who stands out either.
 Rydia, Edward, Tellah, and Edge all lose loved ones during the course of the story, and it's through their tragedies that they find the resolve to fight.
 Meanwhile, we as players are presented with one of the most challenging Final Fantasy games in the series.
 If you've played the original "hard type" on the Snes, you'll know that grinding and deadly enemies are constants throughout the game.
 While inexperienced players may feel frustrated at first, it ultimately makes for a highly rewarding experience.
 The soundtrack is incredibly memorable, and though the graphics may feel a bit dated, you always have the DS version to turn to.
 As far as remakes go, FFIV DS is one of the best in gaming history.
 With its new presentation and features, you'll fully realize just how great this game really is.